The Ultimate Guide to Investing in China

 China is one of the fastest growing emerging markets in the world.
 After posting high single-digit growth over the past two decades, the country is expected to surpass the United States and become the world's largest economy over the next few years.
 And with its enormous population, the country's economic growth isn't expected to slow down anytime soon.

 But China's stock markets have been a different story.
-The Shanghai Composite fell nearly 15% in 2010, making it one of the worst-performing markets in the world.
-The government's actions to slow down growth by raising interest rates and reserve requirements have proven very bearish.
+The Shanghai Composite fell nearly 25% in 2015, making it one of the worst-performing markets in the world.
 So, should you follow Warren Buffett's advice and invest in this popular emerging market?

 An Overview of China's Economy